zhengli97/ATPrompt/docs/ATPrompt.md

 ### CoCoOp+ATPrompt

 In this experiment, keep other parameters unchanged.
-For datasets including ImageNet, Caltech, OxfordPets, Food101, FGVC Aircraft, SUN397 and DTD, we specifically set EPO=10, NCTX=2.
+For datasets including ImageNet, Caltech, OxfordPets, Food101, FGVC Aircraft, SUN397, and DTD, we specifically set EPO=10, NCTX=2.

 For the UCF-101 dataset, set EPO=10, NCTX=4.

-For StanfordCars, Flowers and EuroSAT datasets, set EPO=10, NCTX=6.
+For StanfordCars, Flowers, and EuroSAT datasets, set EPO=10, NCTX=6.

 ### MaPLe+ATPrompt

 In this experiment, keep other parameters unchanged.
-For datasets including Caltech101, OxfordPets, Flowers, EuroSAT, we specifically set EPO=10, NCTX=4.
+For datasets including Caltech101, OxfordPets, Flowers, and EuroSAT, we specifically set EPO=10, NCTX=4.

 For datasets including ImageNet, StanfordCars, Food101, SUN397, DTD, set EPO=5, NCTX=4.

-For FGVC Aircraft and UCF101 datasets, set EPO=5, NCTX=2.
+For the FGVC Aircraft and UCF101 datasets, set EPO=5, NCTX=2.

 ### DePT+ATPrompt